runmeetly/striptease/README.md

   failOnError: optionalFailOnError
 });

-// The result of strip() will always be an array, so spread it out to get clean logs console.log(...stripper.strip("Take a look at this data: ", sensitive));
+// The result of strip() will always be a Promise that resolves
+// to an array, so spread it out to get clean logs stripper
+  .strip("Take a look at this data: ", sensitive) .then(result => console.log(...result));

-// Prints
+// Prints after delay
 //
 // 'Take a look at this data: [
 //     "This",